-These allegations, repeatedly made by LICADHO and Equitable Cambodia, among others, and most recently taken up by FIAN (LICADHO 2019, 2020b, 2020D, EC / LICADHO 2021, FIAN 2022), were also confirmed in several interviews with high-ranking representatives of reputable MFIs, where the extent of dubious application checks was stated as "perhaps 10%" or, conversely, "up to 90% check carefully", which, with 1.9 million formal loans in Cambodia alone at present, would represent a thoroughly frightening figure.
+45 These allegations, repeatedly made by LICADHO and Equitable Cambodia, among others, and most recently taken up by Fian (LICADHO 2019, 2020b, 2020D, EC / LICADHO 2021, FIAN 2022), were also confirmed in several interviews with high-ranking representatives of reputable MFIs, where the extent of dubious application checks was stated as "perhaps 10%" or, conversely, "up to 90% check carefully", which, with 1.9 million formal loans in Cambodia alone at present, would represent a thoroughly frightening figure.
 The representative of one rural commune also commented unmistakably: "Microfinancers don't go by the pay or income (of the borrowers), they just focus on the land titles."

-- (vi) Because such loans have to be taken out at very short notice, especially by poorer households, in the event of illness or accidents of family members - because there is no alternative in order to get money - hardly anyone thinks about the costs and consequences at the moment of signing the contract.
-But these very expensive loans are also taken out to repay formal loans on time, e.g. to avoid being "blacklisted" by banks and MFIs and to prevent access to further loans. - (vii) One factor leading to some households having largely sole responsibility for their over-indebtedness is the very widespread willingness in Cambodia to make relatively risky investments, especially consumptive ones, even without initially relying on a savings balance or other own resources.
-For example, families often do not want to postpone a material improvement in the hh (such as the purchase of a moped) until their income situation develops accordingly, but rather want to achieve this as quickly as possible through full financing, which is necessary in this case. - (viii) At the same time, loans for the financing of investments in agriculture or trade are replaced by economically ineffective loans for the purchase of mopeds / motorbikes or improvements to the house.
-Little consideration is given to whether, in the end, material prosperity is actually weakened by this behaviour precisely because of the very significant interest burdens.
-In any case, the behaviour very often leads to over-indebtedness. - (ix) It can be observed that vulnerable hh tend to overestimate their own economic situation or to deliberately disregard it when applying for a loan.
-In urban areas in particular, this is also due to the fact that salaries and wages often do not cover the cost of living, and every small setback (especially illnesses and accidents) forces people to take out loans.
+(ix.)
+It can be observed that vulnerable households tend to overestimate their own economic situation or to deliberately disregard it when applying for a loan.
+In urban areas in particular, however, this is also due to the fact that salaries and wages often do not cover the cost of living, and every small setback (especially illnesses and accidents) forces people to take out loans.
 If medium-term and long-term shortfalls in the cost of living are "bridged" by income through credit, this inevitably leads to over-indebtedness.
-This also applies to loans that are in addition to those already in progress, which are just barely covered by the cash flow when additional loans are taken out in the wake of income shortfalls. - (x) It is also very frequently reported by interviewees that although allegedly investment-related borrowing is formally correctly stated and checked in the applications, the money disbursed is used purely for consumption for the hh improvements mentioned (in this case "misused" from the FSP's point of view).
-As a result, no economic return is generated and thus the predicted cash flow cannot be attained.
-Even if MFIs discover this in the course of monitoring, the competitive situation and the fact that payments are made on time - whatever the consequences for the debtors - leads them to accept the "reallocation" of use. - (xi) In some cases - the extent of which is highly disputed in the literature as well as our interviews - gambling debts and a widespread betting desire are responsible for the taking out of loans that are not at all covered by income. - (xii) Finally, a number of over-indebted women and men have been prepared to take out a loan (which was not always carefully considered) simply under family pressure or out of solidarity and / or friendship with friends or neighbours.
-Finally, situations in which persons have acted as guarantors for third parties without having had any economic benefit from the loan, but then the worst-case scenario occurred in which the persons then did not have sufficient ability to pay, are also no exception.
+This also applies to loans that are in addition to those already in progress, which are just barely covered by the cash flow when additional loans are taken out in the wake of income shortfalls.

+(x.)
+It is also very frequently reported by interviewees that although allegedly investment-related borrowing is formally correctly stated and checked in the applications, the money disbursed is used purely for consumption for the household improvements mentioned (in this case "misused" from the FSP's point of view), without generating any economic return and thus without being able to attain the predicted cash flow.
+Even if MFIs discover this in the course of monitoring, the competitive situation and the fact that payments are made on time - whatever the consequences for the debtors - lead them to accept the "reallocation" of use.

+(xi.)
+In some cases - the extent of which is highly disputed in the literature as well as our interviews - gambling debts and a widespread betting desire are responsible for the taking out of loans that are not at all covered by income46.

+(xii.)
+Finally, a number of over-indebted women and men have been prepared to take out a loan (which was not always carefully considered) simply under family pressure or out of solidarity and / or friendship with friends or neighbours.
+Another situation which is by no means infrequent is where someone has acted as guarantor for a third party without having had any economic benefit from the loan, but then the worst-case scenario has occurred, without them having sufficient ability to pay.
 For a participant in one FDG, such a guarantee amounted to US\$5,000, for which she in turn had to contract five different loans herself - and finally had to sell part of her land.

-This is probably where private money lenders come into play, as the procedures of MFIs are too complex for the rapid need for money in such a case.

-(xiii) In addition to the above-mentioned reasons for over-indebtedness, there are the effects of the COVID-19 pandemic, on which a large number of studies are available for the last one and a half years (e.g. EU 2021).
-According to this study, at least temporarily, significantly lower hh incomes have caused the reduction in the ability to repay.
-This particularly affects individual sectors such as tourism, small businesses, but also services and the manufacturing industry.
+(xiii.)
+In addition to the above-mentioned reasons for over-indebtedness, there are the effects of the COVID-19 pandemic, on which a large number of studies are available for the last one and a half years (e.g. EU 2021).
+According to this study, at least temporarily, significantly lower household incomes have caused the reduction in the ability to repay, especially in individual sectors such as tourism, small businesses, but also in services and the manufacturing industry.